 Our accounts receivable, our contract assets, and amounts due from related parties represent primarily amounts due from our customers and advances from our customers, which are recorded net of allowance for credit loss.
-As of December 31, 2019, 2020 and September 30, 2021, our accounts receivable, net of allowance for doubtful accounts, was RMB36.5 million, RMB56.3 million (US\$8.7 million) and RMB78.0 million (US\$12.1 million), respectively, our contact assets were nil, RMB38.3 million (US\$6.0 million) and RMB78.3 million (US\$12.2 million), respectively, and the amounts due from related parties, net of allowance for doubtful accounts, were RMB8.0 million, RMB28.3 million (US\$4.4 million) and RMB4.3 million (US\$0.7 million), respectively.
-The sum of our accounts receivable, contract assets, and amounts due from related parties increased from 2019 to 2020 primarily due to the expansion of our customer base, and remained stable in the nine months ended September 30, 2021.
-Our accounts receivable, contract assets, and amounts due from related parties turnover days increased from 50 days in 2019 to 76 days in 2020 and further increased to 90 days in the nine months ended September 30, 2021, primarily due to the expansion of our customer base, which includes larger customers that prefer longer payment cycles.
-Accounts receivable, contract assets, and amounts due from related parties turnover days for a given period are equal to the sum of the average balances of accounts receivable and contract assets at the beginning and the end of the period divided by net revenues during the period and multiplied by the number of days during the period.
+As of December 31, 2019 and 2020, our accounts receivable, net of allowance for doubtful accounts, was RMB36.5 million and RMB56.3 million (US\$8.6 million), respectively, our contact assets were nil and RMB38.3 million (US\$5.9 million), respectively, and the amounts due from related parties, net of allowance for doubtful accounts, were RMB8.0 million and RMB28.3 million (US\$4.3 million), respectively.
+The increase was primarily due to the expansion of our customer base.
+Our accounts receivable, contract assets, and amounts due from related parties turnover days increased from 50 days in 2019 to 76 days in 2020, which was primarily due to the expansion of our customer base, which includes larger customers that prefer longer payment cycles.
+Accounts receivable, contract assets, and amounts due from related parties turnover days to the average balances of accounts receivable and contract assets at the beginning and the end of the period divided by net revenues during the period and multiplied by the number of days during the period.

 Our inventories primarily include raw materials, work-in-process, and finished goods and are stated at lower of cost or net realizable value.
-Our inventories increased from RMB70.2 million as of December 31, 2019 to RMB149.9 million (US\$23.3 million) as of December 31, 2020, and further increased to RMB330.8 million (US\$51.3 million) as of September 30, 2021, mainly due to the increase in raw materials and work-in-process.
-Our inventory turnover days increased from 192 days in 2019 to 244 days in 2020, and further increased to 328 days in the nine months ended September 30, 2021, primarily because we strategically stocked many electronic components in 2020 to soften the impact of the general shortage facing by other companies over the world.
+Our inventories increased from RMB70.2 million as of December 31, 2019 to RMB149.9 million (US\$23.0 million) as of December 31, 2020, mainly due to the increase in raw materials and work-in-process.
+Our inventory turnover days increased from 192 days in 2019 to 244 days in 2020, primarily because we strategically stocked many electronic components in 2020 to soften the impact of the general shortage facing by other companies over the world.
 Inventory turnover days for a given period equal to average inventory balances at the beginning and the end of the period divided by cost of revenues during the period and then multiplied by the number of days during the period.
 Valuation of inventories is based on currently available information about expected recoverable value, dependent upon factors such as market trends, inventory ageing, and historical and forecasted customer demands.
-Inventory write-down is recorded as cost of revenues, and we recorded RMB4.2 million, RMB7.1 million (US\$1.1 million), and RMB11.5 million (US\$1.8 million) inventory write-offs in 2019, 2020 and in the nine months ended September 30, 2021, respectively.
+Inventory write-down is recorded as cost of revenues, and we recorded RMB4.2 million and RMB7.1 million (US\$1.1 million) inventory write-offs in 2019 and 2020, respectively.

 Our accounts payable represents primarily accounts payable to our suppliers of raw materials and our outsourcing labor force.
-As of December 31, 2019, 2020 and September 30, 2021, our accounts payable was RMB18.6 million, RMB55.4 million (US\$8.6 million) and RMB90.2 million (US\$14.0 million), respectively.
+As of December 31, 2019 and 2020, our accounts payable was RMB18.6 million and RMB55.4 million (US\$8.5 million), respectively.
 The increase was primarily due to the increase of raw material and component procurement resulting from greater product demands.
-Our accounts payable turnover days were 80 days and 77 days, in 2019 and 2020, respectively, and increased to 93 days in the nine months ended September 30, 2021, primarily due to favorable credit terms granted by suppliers.
+Our accounts payable turnover days were 80 days in 2019 and 77 days in 2020.
 Accounts payable turnover days for a given period are equal to average accounts payable balances at the beginning and the end of the period divided by total cost of revenues during the period and multiplied by the number of days during the period.